junxit/us-congress-bills-111/metadata.md

 - 2009-11-05 — Placed on the Union Calendar, Calendar No. 188.
 - 2009-11-05 — Reported (Amended) by the Committee on Oversight and Government.
 H. Rept.
 111-329, Part I.
 - 2009-11-05 — Reported (Amended) by the Committee on Oversight and Government.
 H. Rept.
 111-329, Part I.
+- 2009-11-06 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.